|White Harbor |

 A Storm of Swords

 A Feast for Crows

 A Dance with Dragons

-Davos Seaworth notes the large navy when he arrives in White Harbor, with the inner harbor filled with twenty-three war galleys.
-Davos has returned to White Harbor to treat with Wyman on behalf of Stannis Baratheon.
-He is preceded, however, by envoys of House Frey.
+Sent by Stannis Baratheon to negotiate with House Manderly, Lord Davos Seaworth returns to White Harbor for the first time in six years.
+The Onion Lord notes the large navy when he arrives in White Harbor, with the inner harbor filled with twenty-three war galleys.
+Davos is preceded, however, by envoys of House Frey.
 Rhaegar, Jared and Symond Frey have come with the remains of Ser Wendel Manderly, who died at the Red Wedding.
 Davos notices that the Old Mint is now being used to shelter refugees, and he visits the Lazy Eel to gather information.

 Davos appears before the Merman's Court in the New Castle to present the case for the Manderlys to support Stannis.
 To save his living son and heir, Ser Wylis Manderly, who is a captive at Harrenhal, Lord Manderly has Davos dragged to prison as a traitor, in the presence of the Freys.

 Manderly has Davos imprisoned in the Wolf's Den, but has a different prisoner in the cell executed.
 The prisoner is beheaded, his head dipped in tar.
 The fingers of one of his hands are also cut off to resemble Davos.
 The head and hands are then put up on spikes on the walls of White Harbor to give the Lannisters and Freys reason to believe in House Manderly's loyalty to the Iron Throne.